 Many women with Endometriosis also report issues with their gut health, usually in the form of chronic IBS symptoms such as abdominal pain, bloating, constipation and/or diarrhoea.
-The links between endometriosis and gut health are many, owing both to the proximity between typical organs affected by endometriosis, the ability of endometriosis lesions to be present almost anywhere and also the role that the gut plays in immune function.
+The links between endometriosis and gut health are many, owing to both the proximity between typical organs affected by endometriosis, the ability of endometriosis lesions to be present almost anywhere and also the role that the gut plays in immune function.

 What is endometriosis?

 Endometriosis is a chronic inflammatory condition affecting women, believed to be present in around 1 in 9 women.
 The condition is believed to be caused by a combination of genetics and biological dysfunction involving the hormone oestrogen and immune function dysfunction which triggers inflammation.
 Currently, there is some debate as to whether it's an autoimmune condition or not.